OpenIDC/mod_auth_openidc/README.md

 Additionally it can operate as an OAuth 2.0 Resource Server to a [PingFederate] (https://www.pingidentity.com/products/pingfederate/) OAuth 2.0 Authorization Server, validating Bearer access_tokens against [PingFederate](https://www.pingidentity.com/products/pingfederate/).
-REMOTE_USER setting, passing claims in HTTP headers and authorization based on Require primitives works in the same way as described for OpenID Connect above.
+The `REMOTE_USER` variable setting, passing claims in HTTP headers and authorization based on Require primitives works in the same way as described for OpenID Connect above.

 It implements server-side caching across different Apache processes through one